VeoliaUKI/veolia-uki-iot-pki/README.md

 **_Note:_** Replace `<issuer-name>` with the name of the issuer to whom the certificates will be provided.

 ### Create Issuer CA Configuration Files
+Execute the following commands to create the Issuer CA configuration files.
 ```
 cp etc/template.conf etc/<issuer-name>.conf
 cp etc/template-ca.conf etc/<issuer-name>-ca.conf